cassanof/expressExampleApp/README.md

 - Bootstrap
 - jQuery
 - Passport.js
-- Bcrypt for password validation
+- Bcrypt for password security
 - Eslint for the syntax enforcing